Afro-Caribbean Hair Loss

 There are no treatments that will make your hair grow faster or longer.
 However, if it’s growing hair past a certain point that’s your trouble, it’s likely that breakage is the culprit and possibly also causing your hair to thin.
 The key to getting it to grow again is to stop the damage that’s causing the breakage.

-The root cause of hair loss generally stems from genetics but there are a lot of ways in which Afro-Caribbean’s can control or avoid excessive shedding and baldness.
-Perhaps the best way to understand is to think of your hair as a fine, washable, silk material – the better you treat it, the longer it will last.
+The root cause of hair loss generally stems from genetics but there are a lot of ways in which people with Afro hair can control or avoid excessive shedding and baldness.
+Perhaps the best way to understand is to think of your hair as a fine, washable, silk material - the better you treat it, the longer it will last.